SpotIM/spotim-integration-docs/basics/README.md

 # Before You Begin
-Know your site's content, brand and audience before picking Spot.IM widgets.
-This can guide whether you need a live blog for covering developing stories, anonymous commenting for increased user privacy, extra moderation for taboo topics and more.
+Know your site's content, brand and audience before implementing Spot.IM widgets.
+These factors guide whether you need a live blog for covering developing stories in real time, anonymous commenting for increased user privacy, extra moderation for taboo topics and much more.

-Before using Spot.IM you will need your Spot.IM `Spot ID`.
+Before using Spot.IM you will need your Spot.IM `Spot_ID`.
 This is a personal identification for your site or sites.
-Each Spot ID has a corresponding Staging Spot ID for testing.
-Each article displaying Social Kit - Conversation and/or Popular-in-the-Community - will also require a `Post ID`.
+A Spot_ID may have a corresponding Staging Spot_ID for testing in a UAT environment.
+After receiving your Spot_ID, you will create a `Post_ID` for each article displaying Spot.IM's Conversation and/or Popular-in-the-Community Widgets.
+Post_ID is used to identify which post is being referenced, so conversations do not get mixed up.

 # Login Flow